Literary-Insights/blog/src/content/blog/Build, Don't Talk - Raj Shamani.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=build-don-t-talk-raj-shamani)

- Here is a summary of the key points from OceanofPDF.com about the book "Build, Don't Talk" by Raj Shamani:

-- Raj Shamani is an Indian entrepreneur, podcaster, public speaker, and social media influencer with millions of followers.

-- The book contains advice and lessons on topics like entrepreneurship, starting a business, public speaking, social media marketing, and more.

-- In the preface, Shamani emphasizes the importance of small, daily accomplishments rather than trying to achieve big goals all at once.
-He advocates reading one chapter per day.

-- In chapter 1, he criticizes the traditional education system for not taking individual learning styles into account or teaching students how to apply what they learn.
-He argues education should help students discover how they learn best.

-- Shamani says education focuses too much on memorization and not enough on thinking, imagining, questioning and challenging assumptions.

-- He proposes a model for his ideal school where students are given small businesses to run and learn skills like communication, negotiation, sales and identifying customers.

-The key message is that the book contains practical advice from Shamani's experiences on topics like entrepreneurship, marketing, public speaking and overcoming challenges.
-It advocates an incremental approach of daily progress over trying to achieve too much at once.

 - Everyone needs to admit they suck at something rather than living in denial.
 This allows room for growth.

 - It's important to try new things to truly know what you're good or bad at, rather than making excuses.